evo-ov7/Webassembler/README.md

-min       ; the minimum of floats/vectors x and y max       ; the maximum of floats/vectors x and y copysign  ; copy sign of float y to float x eq        ; 1 if x is equal to y, 0 otherwise ne        ; 0 if x is equal to y, 1 otherwise lt        ; 1 if x is less than y, 0 otherwise gt        ; 1 if x is greater than y, 0 otherwise le        ; 1 if x is less than or equal to y, 0 otherwise ge        ; 1 if x is greater than or equal to y, 0 otherwise
+min       ; the minimum of floats/vectors x and y max       ; the maximum of floats/vectors x and y copysign  ; copy sign of float y to float x eq        ; 1 if x is equal to y, 0 otherwise, elementwise for vectors ne        ; 0 if x is equal to y, 1 otherwise, elementwise for vectors lt        ; 1 if x is less than y, 0 otherwise, elementwise for vectors gt        ; 1 if x is greater than y, 0 otherwise, elementwise for vectors le        ; 1 if x is less than or equal to y, 0 otherwise, elementwise for vectors ge        ; 1 if x is greater than or equal to y, 0 otherwise, elementwise for vectors
 ```
 Inputs `x`,`y`,`z`:
 ```